omikadze/SFRALabs/README.md

 </html>
 ```

+Learn how to work with properties files [here](https://documentation.b2c.commercecloud.salesforce.com/DOC2/topic/com.demandware.dochelp/DWAPI/scriptapi/html/api/class_dw_web_Resource.html?resultof=%22%52%65%73%6f%75%72%63%65%22%20%22%72%65%73%6f%75%72%63%22%20)

 **3. Check your endpoint in browser**

-Go to *https://your-sandbox-name-dw.demandware.net/on/demandware.store/Sites-RefArch-Site/en_US/Hello-Show* in your browser.
+Go to *https://your-sandbox-name-dw.demandware.net/on/demandware.store/Sites-RefArch-Site/default/Hello-Show* in your browser.
 And check or it works.
 **Do not forget to change url with your sandbox name**

 **4. If all works commit and push it to your branch**